 Many visitors have a very positive experience here, but ours was less than perfect.
 We booked two rooms, one of them a superior room.
 There was some sort of mistake in the reservation system and our room was downgraded to a standard room.
 The room was acceptable, but since it was not what we reserved, we were unhappy with our experience here.
 Which is a shame, because we really looked forward to this place.
 Even though we did not have the best experience, this hotel still gets excellent reviews, maybe we just had bad luck on the day we visited Mostar.

 This is a four star hotel that gets brilliant reviews.
 Eden Villa is one of the pricier places to stay in Mostar, but what you get is a modern, clean, quiet accommodation with access to a spa.
 Since it is located just outside of the Old Town, parking your car (if you have one) is much easier than if you stay inside the Old Town.

 Click here for prices and availability.

 This is a four-star B&B located in the Old Town.
 On Trip Advisor it gets rave reviews for its perfect location, updated rooms, and excellent customer service.

 Enjoy Mostar!
 If you have any questions or comments, leave them in the comment section below.

-- Croatia: Top Ten Things to do in Split
+- SPLIT, CROATIA: Top Ten Things to do in Split

-- Croatia: How to Spend One Day in Pula and Cape Kamenjak
+- PULA, CROATIA: How to Spend One Day in Pula and Cape Kamenjak

 Planning a trip to Bosnia & Herzegovina?
-Read all of our articles about Bosnia & Herzegovina on our Bosnia & Herzegovina Destination page.
+Read all of our articles about Bosnia & Herzegovina on our Bosnia & Herzegovina Travel Guide.